Kokcr3ator/Leaves-Clinic-Classifier/README.md

 ### Fine-Tuning

 The pre-trained model was fine-tuned by unfreezing the first half of the convolutional network, progressively unfreezing more layers.
-This process significantly improved accuracy on the validation set.
+This process significantly improved accuracy on the validation set with respect to the Transfer Learning only.

 ## Learning Rate Scheduler and Optimizer